0x4248/XLang/README.md

 XLang is a format for storing language strings in XML files.
 It is designed to be easy to read and write, and easy to parse.

+XLang allows you to speed up the process of localising your application by providing a simple, easy-to-use format for storing language strings.

 ## Format

 ```xml